evgenyneu/quagga/README.md

-  -t, --template <PATH>           Path to a custom template file -o, --output <PATH>             Output to a file instead of stdout -c, --clipboard                 Copy the output to the clipboard instead of stdout -D, --dry-run                   Show paths to files without combining them -p, --options <PATH>            Load options from a JSON file -v, --verbose                   Show detailed information during execution -h, --help                      Print help
+  -t, --template <PATH>           Path to a custom template file -o, --output <PATH>             Output to a file instead of stdout -c, --clipboard                 Copy the output to the clipboard instead of stdout -D, --show-paths                Show paths to files without combining them -p, --options <PATH>            Load options from a JSON file -v, --verbose                   Show detailed information during execution -h, --help                      Print help